zulucmd/zulu/site/content/concepts.md

-Flag functionality is provided by the [zflag library](https://github.com/gowarden/zflag), a fork of the great [spf13/pflag](https://github.com/spf13/pflag) library, which itself is a fork of the flag standard library which maintains the same interface while adding POSIX compliance.
+Flag functionality is provided by the [zflag library](https://github.com/gowarden/zflag), a fork of the great [spf13/pflag](https://github.com/spf13/pflag) library, which itself is a fork of the flag package from the standard library which maintains the same interface while adding POSIX compliance.